AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster monitoring/Enable the X-Pack Monitoring feature.md

     If no error is reported, the Elasticsearch cluster is connected.

-    **Warning:** Enabling or disabling X-Pack Monitoring triggers a restart of the Logstash cluster.
+    **Warning:** Enabling or disabling X-Pack Monitoring triggers the Logstash cluster to restart.
 This may affect your services.
 Proceed with caution.

 8. Click **OK**.